hashicorp/terraform-provider-aws/website/docs/r/instance.html.markdown

 * `delete_on_termination` - (Optional) Whether the volume should be destroyed on instance termination (Default: `true`).

+Modifying any of the `root_block_device` settings requires resource replacement.

 Each `ebs_block_device` supports the following: